-First Call recommends that the provincial government adopt a comprehensive poverty reduction plan with legislated targets and timelines and a cabinet minister with the authority and responsibility to ensure government is achieving its targets on time.
+First Call’s overarching recommendation has long been for the provincial government to adopt a comprehensive poverty reduction plan with legislated targets and timelines, and we are encouraged to see this is now in progress, and that a cabinet minister has been given the authority and responsibility to ensure government achieves its targets on time.
 We recommend the plan contain a goal to reduce BC’s child poverty rate to 7% or lower by 2020.

-Recognizing that children of recent immigrants and refugees, Indigenous children, children of female lone-parent families, children in racialized families and children with a disability, are at greater risk of living in poverty, efforts should also be targeted to achieve major reductions in poverty levels for these populations.
+Recognizing that children of recent immigrants and refugees, Indigenous children, children of female lone-parent families, children in racialized families and children with a disability, and youth aging out foster care are at greater risk of living in poverty, efforts should also be targeted to achieve major reductions in poverty levels for these populations.

-There are many actions that federal, provincial and local governments can take to achieve this poverty reduction goal:
+There are many actions that all levels of government can take to achieve these poverty reduction goals:

-- The provincial government should raise the minimum wage to make sure the lowest-paid workers earn more than a poverty wage if they work full time, full year.
-The minimum wage should rise to $15 an hour as soon as possible and be indexed annually to the cost of living.
+- The provincial government should raise the minimum wage to $15 per hour and index it annually to the cost of living.
 All workers in BC should be covered by this minimum wage.

 - Governments at all levels should ensure their direct and contract employees are paid a living wage that allows them to meet their basic needs, properly support their children and avoid chronic financial stress.